 Trello – The project management software I use to run all SWC projects.
 Project management software is weird.
 It has to fit your style, but you really have to stick to it to make it worth the effort.
 I’ve used everything from Basecamp to Google Tasks + Docs but Trello is it for me.

-UpWork – I use UpWork to hire freelancers for specific projects.
+UpWork – I use UpWork to hire freelancers for specific longer-term projects.

-LastPass – Using the same password for all your accounts is a bad idea.
-LastPass solves that problem securely.
+BitWarden – Using the same password for all your accounts is a bad idea.
+BitWarden solves that problem securely.